BM 850x180x70 [4x M8]

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical devices and very advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these devices can complicate diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices are able to complicate diagnosis in case of swallowing.

 If you have a nickel allergy, avoid contact with neodymium magnets.